minghsu0107/License-Manager/README.md

 # License Manager

 This license manager implements an authorization mechanism for a projector and its controller application so that an user can only access the application with a specific pc.
 In order to access the projector and the application, an user must enter a valid license for each device.
+However, an user will be given a 30-day trial period (default) for testing the application.

 ## Usage ##